11 Money-Saving Hacks That Actually Work (Your Wallet Will Thank You)

 2. Buy Second-Hand Goods In Rich Neighborhoods

-Score great deals on high-quality goods by shopping at yard sales, estate sales, or thrift stores in affluent neighborhoods.
+Score great deals on high-quality goods by shopping at garage sales, estate sales, or thrift stores in affluent neighborhoods.
 Often, these sales offer gently-used items like newer clothing and accessories at a fraction of their original cost.
 You may even find brand-new items at a bargain price if you’re lucky.

 3. Use the Library